-This Report is the sixth one, following the previous five national reports, issued respectively in May 2003, October 2005, October 2008, October 2011 and October 2014, and which have been presented during the previous Review Meetings of the Contracting Parties of the Joint Convention, held in Vienna in November 2003, May 2006, May 2009, May 2012 and May 2015, respectively.
+This Report is the fifth one, following the previous four national reports, issued respectively in May 2003, October 2005, October 2008 and October 2011, and which have been presented during the previous Review Meetings of the Contracting Parties of the Joint Convention, held in Vienna in November 2003, May 2006, May 2009 and May 2012, respectively.

 The present report is a stand-alone document and has been prepared with the aim to update and supplement the information contained in the previous reports.
-It focuses on the changes of the legislative framework-implementing into the national laws the provisions of Council Directives: 2009/71/EURATOM and 2011/70/EURATOM and regulatory control infrastructure, as well as improvements which have been made in the field of policy making since the last review meeting.
-It refers to the matters that were suggested during the fifth review meeting to be addressed in the Polish 6th national report.
+It focuses on the changes related to implementation of GTRI program, changes of the legislative framework-implementing into the national laws the provisions of Council Directives: 2009/71/EURATOM and 2011/70/EURATOM- and regulatory control infrastructure, as well as improvements which have been made in the field of policy making since the last review meeting.
+It refers to the matters that were suggested during the fourth review meeting to be addressed in the Polish 5th national report.